I have absolutely no clue! It’s probably not. But maybe.

 So, is investing in Stocks & Shares a good alternative to BTL/Property?

-Like I said, probably not!
+Like I said, not a fucking clue!
 The Lord only knows!

 But I’m in the game now.